 How is arthritis treated?

 The treatment for knee arthritis is based around decreasing a patient’s pain to increase their function.
 The most proven treatment with the longest lasting benefits is weight reduction for a patient who is overweight.
 Not only does this result in decreased pain from arthritis but it results in other more system wide improvements to cardiovascular health and the body in general.
-Physical therapy is a great treatment that can improve knee function and also help with weight loss.
 By strengthening a patient’s muscles around the knee, less force will be focused on the bones and cartilage.
 Medications are an effective treatment for arthritis and usually focus around a class of medicines called NSAIDs.
 These include ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), meloxicam (Mobic), and others.
 The great thing about these medications is that they will both improve your pain and decrease your inflammation.
 Acetaminophen (Tylenol) is also good for those who cannot take NSAIDs due to other medical conditions however it only has pain relief effects and does not decrease inflammation.

 What about injectable treatments?